inno-devops-labs/F23-core-course-labs/app_js/README.md

 1. `make build` to build Docker image
 1. `make run` to run Docker image locally on port 8000
 1. `make push` to push Docker image to Docker Hub
+1. `make clean` to remove local container and image